Continue Reading Our Latest Articles

 In Yoga, the body is understood as a continuum of the mind, meaning that there is a loop of interaction between both.

-With that in mind, using the body in postures and breathing practices is a great tool for changing and shaping our mental experience.
-They are an essential step in preparing the body and mind for deeper states of awareness, eventually leading toward meditation.
-The stability and easiness of mind that we are looking for in meditation practice can be initially felt as body experience, through the manipulation and usage of the limbs.
+With that in mind, using the body through postures and breathing practices is a powerful tool for changing and shaping our mental experience.
+These practices are an essential step in preparing the body and mind for deeper states of awareness, eventually leading toward meditation.
+The stability and ease of mind that we seek in meditation practice can initially be felt as a bodily experience, through the use and engagement of the limbs.

 Another important effect of asana practice is the development of mindfulness and concentration.
-When performing Yoga postures, practitioners are encouraged to focus on parts of the body, their breath, and sensations within the body.
-This focused attention trains the mind to stay present rather than wandering to the past or future.
+When performing Yoga postures, practitioners are encouraged to focus on parts of the body, the breath, and sensations within the body.
+This focused attention trains the mind to remain present rather than wandering into the past or future.
 Over time, this ability to concentrate becomes stronger and can easily transition into meditation practice, where attention is directed inward toward the breath, a mantra, or pure awareness.

-Furthermore, in Yoga, the body is seen as containing subtle energy pathways.
-Practicing various postures helps balance and stimulate these energies.
-When energy flows smoothly, practitioners may find it easier to sit quietly and experience deeper states of awareness.
-Although these energetic realms should not ideally be combined with modern terms but understood on their own.
-We could say that this concept of energy is related to the mental experiences that shape the patterns and behaviors of the body, so again by interacting with the physical structure we are ultimately affecting the psychic one as well.
+Furthermore, in Yoga, the body is understood as containing subtle energy pathways.
+Practising various postures helps balance and stimulate these energies.
+When energy flows more freely, practitioners may find it easier to sit quietly and experience deeper states of awareness.
+Although these energetic concepts are best understood within their own traditional context rather than directly equated with modern scientific terms, we might say that they relate to mental experiences that shape patterns and behaviours in the body.
+In this way, by interacting with the physical structure, we are also influencing the mental and emotional dimensions.

-Therefore, in many ways Yoga can assist a practitioner to enhance their meditation practice.
+Therefore, in many ways, Yoga can assist a practitioner in enhancing their meditation practice.

 Written by our expert practitioners in Yoga, Ayurveda and Mindfulness, these articles will give you greater insight into the lifestyle practices and tools we teach for happiness and wellbeing.